Can Picafort; long, urban and mega-tourist beach

 We will continue along the Ma-3240 towards Inca and take the first exit of the roundabout towards Llubí street, leaving the hospital on our right.
 From there we will follow the Ma-3440 road towards Llubí.
 Then we will follow the same road but following the indications to Santa Margarita.

 Upon reaching Santa Margarita we will not get into the town but we will follow the Ma-3410 road towards Can Picafort.
 Once there we will have directions to reach the beach.
 We can park in the streets of the town without many problems.

-In summer, lines 353 are also active, which goes from Can Picafort to the lighthouse of Formentor; 354, from Can Picafort to the Port of Sóller; and 355, which links Can Picafort and the Tramuntana mountains (Lluc monastery and Sa Calobra, among other locations).
+- and 355, which links Can Picafort and the Sierra de Tramuntana (Lluc monastery and Sa Calobra, among other locations)